zivantika123/AI-SA-/README.md

 Based on your pose, the system will classify the exercise (e.g., "Squat", "Plank").
 Confidence Score:
 A confidence score (between 0 and 1) will indicate how certain the system is in its classification.
 For example, Squat: 0.95 means a 95% confidence in the detection of a squat.
-Form Feedback:
-Optional: The system could provide basic form suggestions or corrections (e.g., "Keep your back straight" or "Lower your knees").
-Continuous Tracking (Webcam):
-If using a webcam, feedback will update continuously as you perform different exercises, adjusting for each repetition.
-Supported Exercises

 The pose estimation model supports the detection of five core exercises:

 Lunges